vasconceloscezar/in8_shop_app/README.md

 > ## Project Decisions <a name="project-decisions"></a>
 To kickstart the project, I'm using [this repo](https://github.com/abuanwar072/E-commerce-Complete-Flutter-UI) as a boilerplate.

+The boilerplate provides a Splash screen a Home Screen and a Cart Screen, but all of them lacks funcionality.

+I started by fetching product data on the Splash Screen, and storing the info on an `ProductStore` that will be used as a [Provider](./providers/)

 > ## Project Dependencies <a name="project-dependencies"></a>